melloyawn/entrypoint/entrypoint/README.md

 - `.dotenv` file(s), environment variable population/overrides (via [`dotenvy`](https://github.com/allan2/dotenvy))
 - easy application error handling (via [`anyhow`](https://github.com/dtolnay/anyhow))

-The user defined function is intended to be `main`.
+The user defined function is intended to be/replace `main()`.

 Thus, the main/entrypoint function can be written as if all the configuration/processing/boilerplate is ready-to-use.
 More explicitly:
-- `tracing` has been configured & the global subscriber has been registered
 - `clap::Parser` struct has been parsed & populated
 - `.dotenv` files have been parsed; environment variables are ready to go
+- `tracing` has been configured & the global subscriber has been registered

-Using the default behavior is totally reasonable, but [overwriting some traits' default impl(s)](tests/customize.rs) can provide customization.
+Using the default behavior is totally reasonable, but [overwriting some traits' default impl(s)](/entrypoint/tests/customize.rs) can provide customization.

 ## Usage
 1. Include the `entrypoint` prelude: